Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Flaxmere and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required for all Flaxmere and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records that prove the compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.

-• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2023